1257 Career Center Data Coordinator, Trade Adjustment Assistance Community College and Career Training (TAACCCT) Grant - West Plains

 1. Serves as a liaison for collecting and reporting participant information to the TAACCCT Project Manager and the external program evaluator.

-2. Implements and maintains the participant tracking software to document employment outcomes of TAACCCT participants.
+2. Develops and manages program goals and measures, maintains statistical data, and maintains the participant tracking information to document employment outcomes of TAACCCT participants.

 3. Collaborates with the Missouri Department of Economic Development to develop a process to obtain data from state agency databases as appropriate to track participant data to measure outcomes for the TAACCCT grant.